 GOSH Charity and LifeArc will run workshops to provide further information and to assist candidates with their applications.
 The first workshop will be held in February 2019.

-For more information about the Translational Research Accelerator Grants and the application process please click here.
+Find out more information about the Translational Research Accelerator Grants and the application process

 Welcoming the scheme Dr Catriona Crombie, Philanthropic Fund manager, LifeArc, said;